What Is Your Love Language? | 10.11.2021

 • Physical Touch: This can be expressing your love by holding hands, a back rub or a touch on the arm.
 The type of touch varies based on the individual.

-• Words of Affirmation: This is when you notice and communicate something you like or appreciation about your partner.
+• Words of Affirmation: This is when you notice and communicate something you like or appreciate about your partner.
 It can also be words of encouragement.
 For instance, if you notice that your partner vacuumed the living room, you might say, “Thank you so much for taking the time to vacuum the living room.
 I really appreciate it.”
 It helps your partner feel loved and appreciated.

 • Gifts: This is achieved by giving your mate a “special something.”
 It can be as simple as a rose out of the garden, or a card from your local card shop.
 This is an “act of love” to your mate by taking the time to pick up and find the right gift, which shows to your mate your love.
 Often, less can be more.